 - Once the flames are roaring out the top of the chamber, compress the tinder down to about halfway.
-Pack in more fuel to the top and puff the bellows vigorously until white plumes of smoke are emitted.
+Pack more fuel to the top and puff the bellows vigorously until white plumes of smoke are given off.

-- Close the lid just before the tinder bursts into flames again and you’re good to go.
+- Close the lid just before the fuel bursts into flames again, and you’re good to go.

 Fuel sources for burning in a smoker

 Beekeepers have a wide range of fuel options for use in their smokers.
-Plenty of suppliers sell smoker fuel, but you can use everyday items around the home and yard which work fine.
+Many suppliers sell smoker fuel, but you can use everyday items around the home and yard, which work fine.

-Always avoid synthetic materials that give off unpleasant smells, or bleached paper that can harm the bees.
+Avoid synthetic materials that give off unpleasant smells or bleached paper that can harm the bees.

 Starter: Paper or shop towel.